amunters/bitx40-raduino-v2/operating-instructions.md

 Optionally install a 10K or 100K linear potentiometer on the front panel and connect the slider to pin A6 (connector P1, blue wire).
 Tip: If you also install the [10-turn tuning pot](#10-turn-tuning-pot), then you can re-use the original 1-turn pot for the clarifier.
 Turning this pot will shift the BFO frequency in RX mode, which acts as a 'CLARIFIER' control.
 Although the principle is different, the behaviour is somewhat similar to 'IF-shift' as seen on many commercial rigs.
 The clarifier is disabled by default, go to the SETTINGS menu to [enable this function](#clarifier-enable).
+Note: Do not enable the clarifier when the CLAR pot is not present, as this will lead to random readings from the Arduino's analog input!

 ![imgage of clarifier pot wiring](clarifier.png)